zrichz/StableDiffusionStuff/README.md

 When unticked, all of input image 1 is mixed with all of input image 2.
 When ticked, instead input image 2 is rescaled to the rectangle incribed by the mask, and then only blended with image 1 inside the mask.
 Combine with using the cropping tool of the image 2 UI to do a very targeted blending.
 Hint: Use denoising 0 and interpolate 0.5 to quickly see if you selected a good cropping area.

 ### Interpolate in latent: ###
 When ticked, the image interpolation will be performed on the latent representations instead of the pixel space blending.
-This is somewhat experimental, put seems to lead to better images.
+This is somewhat experimental, but seems to lead to better images.
 More experimentation needed.